Fig .: DS1603L ultrasonic level sensor with serial data output

 blinking | Ready to measure, sound level found |

 At the beginning, the ultrasonic sensor tries to set the transmission level of the sound signal so that a measurement is possible.
-The sensor needs 10s for this.
+The sensor needs 10 s for this.
 During this time, the LED is permanently on.
-As soon as a valid echo signal has been detected, the blue LED starts flashing at a rhythm of 2s.
+As soon as a valid echo signal has been detected, the blue LED starts flashing at a rhythm of 2 s.
 Each blink sends 4 bytes of data over the TX line.
+The RX line remains unused because no commands can be sent to the sensor.
+The sensor starts sending automatically without a special start command.
 If a measurement is not possible, the LED stays on permanently and the checksum is incorrect.
-However, 4 bytes of data are still sent.
-The cause is often a lack of contact gel for sound transmission.
+However, 4 bytes of data are still sent out.
+Often the cause is a missing contact gel for sound transmission or insufficient sound transmission.

 cable assignment